romanzac/GoRusty/README.md

 # GoRusty
-### Rust learning curve flattener for Go developers.
+### Rust learning curve flattener for Go developers

 While Golang is a powerful language with carefully selected defaults, Rust is the exact opposite.